Tax Base

 |

 Assume tax paid overseas is NTD 300,000.
-The foreign tax credit ceiling = (1,460,000-1,136,000)×6,000,000÷9,000,000=216,000 |
+The foreign tax credit ceiling = (1,400,000-1,136,000)×6,000,000÷9,000,000=176,000 |

 Individual Controlled Foreign Company Rule

-In order to prevent individuals setting up controlled foreign companies (hereafter CFC) in tax havens to retain earnings rather than distribute them to local individual shareholders in Taiwan to avoid taxation, we have drafted the Individual CFC rules in Article 12-1 of the Income Basic Tax Act by reference to Organization for Economic Co-operation and Development (OECD) Base Erosion and Profit Shifting Projects (BEPS) Action Plan 3 to reinforce sound anti-avoidance systems.
-The article was promulgated by the President on May 10, 2017.
-Its effective date shall be decided by the Executive Yuan.
-On January 14, 2022, the Executive Yuan designated that the individual CFC rules shall be enforced from January 1, 2023.
+- In order to prevent individuals in Taiwan from avoiding taxation by setting up controlled foreign companies (hereafter CFC) in tax havens to retain earnings rather than distribute them to shareholders in Taiwan, the CFC rules for individuals were drafted in Article 12-1 of the Income Basic Tax Act, by reference to Organization for Economic Co-operation and Development (OECD) Base Erosion and Profit Shifting Projects (BEPS) Action Plan 3, to reinforce sound anti-avoidance systems.
+The Article 12-1 of the Income Basic Tax Act was promulgated by the President on May 10, 2017.
+On January 14, 2022, the Executive Yuan has designated that Article 12-1 of the Income Basic Tax Act shall be enforced from January 1, 2023.

 Income Tax on House and Land Transactions